6 Healthy Eating Plans the World's Most Beautiful Women Swear By

-One of our favourite Snapchat follows, Rosie Huntington-Whiteley, swears by a way of eating recommended by naturopathic doctor Dr. Nigma Talib.
-The plan excludes sugar, dairy, gluten and alcohol—all thought to be damaging to the skin—and focuses on balancing hormones and calming inflammation.
+Our favourite Snapchat beauty guru, Rosie Huntington-Whiteley, swears by this way of eating, as recommended by naturopathic doctor Dr. Nigma Talib.
+The plan excludes sugar, dairy, gluten, and alcohol—all thought to be damaging to the skin—and focuses on balancing hormones and calming inflammation.
 In essence, it aims to boost the complexion by getting your body into primo condition.
 Pick up Dr. Talib's book Younger Skin Starts in the Gut ($14) for an in-depth look at how Rosie stays in shape.

 A fan of Sakara, an organic, vegetarian meal delivery program that emphasises gluten-free, superfood-rich meals, Lily Aldridge proves that eating clean can be as easy as ordering in.
-The service has loads of celebrity devotees (including high priestess of all things health and wellness, Gwyneth Paltrow) but is sadly only available in the U.S. That said, there are loads of similar options locally—Eat Fit Food are Dietlicious two Byrdie-approved companies that offer vegetarian menus.
+The service has loads of celebrity devotees (including high priestess of all things health and wellness, Gwyneth Paltrow) but is sadly only available in the U.S. That said, there are loads of similar options locally—Eat Fit Food and Dietlicious are two Byrdie-approved companies that offer vegetarian menus.

-Based on the principles set out in naturopath Dr. Peter J. D'Adamo's book Eat Right 4 Your Type ($17), the blood type diet is essentially about personalising what you eat to suit your genetic makeup.
+Based on the principles set out in naturopath Dr. Peter J. D'Adamo's book Eat Right 4 Your Type ($17), the blood type diet is about personalising what you eat to suit your genetic makeup.
 The overarching concept is that a one-size-fits-all approach to nutrition doesn't work (as anyone who's copied a friend's diet to no effect can attest), and that an individualised plan for both diet and exercise can lead you to optimum health.
-Miranda Kerr subscribes to the theory, as have other celebrities including Cheryl Cole, Demi Moore and Courtney Cox.
+Miranda Kerr subscribes to the theory, as do other celebrities including Cheryl Cole, Demi Moore, and Courtney Cox.